Three-body universality in the B meson sector: Results

 Using Eq.~(\ref{binding_momentum_binding_energy_relation}), this leads to the binding momenta

 for the $Z_b$ and $Z'_b$ molecules, respectively.
-One observes that the value for the $Z_b(10610)$ is larger than the pion mass which, in principle, prevents the application of an EFT without explicit pions.
-However, due to the large uncertainties of $\gamma$, a binding momentum of the $Z_b$ below $m_{\pi}$ is not excluded.
-As a consequence, one can use pionless EFT at least to obtain first insights on the properties of the $ZB$ systems.
-As discussed in detail in Ref.~\cite{Guo:2017jvc}, there is some uncertainty about the precise location of these poles, so our analysis should eventually be updated when more precise data becomes available.
+One observes that the central value for the $Z_b(10610)$ is larger than the pion mass, so the applicability of an EFT without explicit pions is not obviuous.
+However, due to the large uncertainties of $\gamma$, a binding momentum of the $Z_b$ below $M_{\pi}$ is not excluded.
+As a consequence, one can use pionless EFT as a model to obtain first insights on the properties of the $ZB$ systems.
+The sensitivity to the input values is illustrated by showing results for the central values and the upper and lower bounds in Eq.~(\ref{eq:binding_energies}).
+As discussed in detail in Ref.~\cite{Guo:2017jvc}, there is some uncertainty about the precise location of these poles, so our analysis should be updated when precise data becomes available.